Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Introduction

-However, other studies have found that these inhomogeneities are limited to comparisons across evolutionary stage, or are so small as to be below measurement uncertainties.
-For example, \cite{blanco_cuaresma} examined 31 open clusters and found that stars at different stages of stellar evolution are chemically inhomogeneous relative to each other, in that they have different chemical abundance patterns.
+Other studies, however, have found that these inhomogeneities are limited to comparisons across evolutionary stage, or are so small as to be below measurement uncertainties.
+For example, \citet{Blanco_Cuaresma2015} examined 31 open clusters and found that stars at different stages of stellar evolution are chemically inhomogeneous relative to each other.
 This may be the result of processes such as NLTE effects, atomic diffusion, mixing, and systematic biases.
-In a study on M67, \cite{Souto2018} studied several different classes of stars, and while they found chemical homogeneity within each evolutionary stage, they found significant variations in chemical abundances across different stages.
-They attribute these inhomogeneities to chemical diffusion. \cite{Souto2019} also studied member stars of M67 and found significant abundance variations between stars as a function of stellar mass/position on the Hertzsprung-Russell diagram, attributing these differences to atomic diffusion.
-Similarly, \cite{Liu_2019} concluded that while M67 was likely born homogeneous, certain subsets of its members, such as turn-off stars, may be inhomogeneous today due to atomic diffusion.
-As such, turn-off stars are not good candidates for chemical tagging. \cite{casamiquela} examined the open clusters Ruprecht 147, the Hyades, and Prasepe and found certain levels of inhomogeneity in each cluster, but despite this they found that it is still possible to distinguish each cluster's chemical signature.
+Similarly, \citet{Souto2018} studied several different classes of stars in M67, and while they found chemical homogeneity within each evolutionary stage, they found significant variations in chemical abundances across different stages. \citet{Souto2019} found significant abundance variations between stars in M67 as a function of stellar mass/position on the Hertzsprung-Russell diagram.
+Furthermore, \citet{Liu_2019} concluded that while M67 was likely born homogeneous, certain subsets of its members, such as turn-off stars, may be inhomogeneous today, and as such, turn-off stars are not good candidates for chemical tagging.
+These three studies attribute these inhomogeneities to atomic diffusion.
+Finally, \citet{casamiquela} examined the open clusters Ruprecht 147, the Hyades, and Prasepe and found certain levels of inhomogeneity in each cluster.
+They were unable to distinguish the Hyades and Praesepe from each other as these clusters were found to have the same chemical signatures, but encouragingly they could distinguish Ruprecht 147.